 - Thin film and coatings metrology

-- Go To Feature―go to any pixel region in map on command to reanalyze
+- Go To Feature―go to any pixel region in the map on command to reanalyze

 - Fully automated instrument control of all parameters